 Make sure you do this over a bowl because it gets juicy!
 Save the oranges and the juice for a snack…because fresh squeezed OJ… YUM!
 Plus winter is coming up, get your Vitamin C!

 Just like carving a pumpkin, you can never get it perfectly clean.
-I had some left over pulp left in my rind and that is okay!
+I had some leftover pulp left in the rind and that is okay!